Crawlspace (1986 film): Plot

 Karl begins spying on and murdering his tenants via the reinforced ventilation crawlspace vents, and a series of mechanized traps he controls from his residence.
 Like his father, he begins displaying signs of a God complex, reveling in the ability to give life and take it away at will.
 Steiner attempts to assassinate Gunther, but is instead led into his apartment, where he is killed by one of his traps.
 Gunther proceeds to pose in an S.S. uniform in front of a mirror and declaring himself his "own god, own jury, and own executioner."

 Lori returns home to her apartment to find her refrigerator swarming with live rats and Steiner's corpse in the bathtub, a swastika carved into his forehead.
 Lori tries to run for help as Gunther sets off security mechanisms that trap her inside the building.
 Running from door-to-door, she finds her neighbors all killed in similarly brutal fashion.
 Lori flees into Gunther's attic hideout, where she finds his last surviving caged female prisoner.
 As Gunther approaches, she manages to sneak through a booby-trapped crawlspace vent.
 Gunther releases a cage full of rats into the vent after her, but she manages to avoid them and circle back to his room.
-Gunther pursues her, but appears to inadvertently set off one of his own traps and impale himself with a blade, Lori and the female prisoner taking the opportunity to run away.
+Gunther pursues her, but appears to inadvertently set off one of his own traps and impale himself with a blade, Lori and the female prisoner take the opportunity to run away.
 The gaff, however, is only a ploy.
 As the two run to Karl's apartment to phone the police, he chases them with a knife.
-Lori grabs Karl's revolver and fires it at him, it clicks empty several times before finally shooting its only round.
+Lori grabs Karl's revolver and fires it at him.
+It clicks empty several times before finally shooting its only round.
 Karl accepts his death before expiring, declaring "so be it."